ignackodotcom/C83Standard/README.md

 # C83Standard

+## C, Cpp, CppCli, DspC, ECpp standards identification macros

 3rd edition of the library

 part of the C83Project<br>
 support for 8.3 file naming conventions with the exception of the main include and code files<br>
 support C89 and higher editions<br>

-c, cpp, cppcli, dspc, ecpp standards identification macros

 <br>